samm-git/turris-buildroot/README.md

-# Dockerfile for the turris OpenWRT buildroot
+# Dockerfile for the Turris OpenWRT buildroot
 ## about
-Goal of this project is to provide OpenWRT buildroot for the [turris router](https://www.turris.cz/).
+Goal of this project is to provide OpenWRT buildroot for the [Turris router](https://www.turris.cz/).
 I decided to use docker for a number of reasons:
-- Its giving ability to create repeatable builds undepended from host environment.
-Turris OS is not exactly the same as OpenWRT so its easy to forgot/miss something.
+- Its giving ability to create repeatable builds undepended from the host environment.
+Turris OS build process is not exactly the same as OpenWRT so its easy to forgot/miss something.
-- It is possible to use it directly on Linux and also on OSX/Windows using boot2docker project
+- It is possible to use it directly on Linux and also on OSX/Windows using boot2docker project.
 - Ability to automate build process, make snapshots, etc.
-- Possibility to host image on docker hub and deploy it on any server (e.g. in cloud environment or locally).
+- Possibility to host image on [docker hub](https://hub.docker.com/) and deploy it on any server (e.g. in cloud environment or locally).

 ## how it works
 Image is based on debian wheezy.
 All packages required to rebuild turris firmware are installed.
-OpenWRT + all feeds are fetched from the CZNIC server and ready to use. tBuild of this image is completely automated using Docker Hub.
+OpenWRT + all feeds are fetched from the CZNIC server and ready to use.
+Build of this image is completely automated using Docker Hub.

 ## how to use it
 1. You should have [docker](http://www.docker.com) installed and configured.